Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 Formally, **Domain Adaptation** can be defined as a set of methods or practices that enable the model trained on a "source" data to perform well on a "target" data distribution.
 Finetuning can also be considered as a domain adaptation technique.
 However, in this blog post, we will look only at those domain adaptation techniques that do not require any labels in the target domain i.e. unsupervised domain adaptation.

-In this blog post, we look at several unsupervised domain adaptation techniques.
+We will look at several unsupervised domain adaptation techniques.
 This post can be thought of as a mini-literature survey meant to initiate the readers on the topic of UDA.
 Although there can be various approaches towards solving UDA, I have focused on two of the most common techniques: (a) Adversarial (b) Self-Supervised.
 For both approaches, I have picked some of the most relevant papers and tried to explain them as concisely as possible.